You can use bandwidth controllers with Policy Enforcement Manager™ to

 If you want to use rate control, you need to have already created a bandwidth

-may limit the total amount of bandwidth that can be used by application traffic, such as
+controller might limit the total amount of bandwidth that can be used by application

 On the Main tab, click